dominikWin/TankGame/README.md

 To run on a non-linux based operating system change LWJGLs native librarys to the folder with the operating systems name.

-TankGame was built to run on eclipse without and modification; No other IDEs were tested.
+TankGame was built to run on eclipse without any modification; No other IDEs were tested.

 ## Licence